 She did this with typical determination despite the fact that she was ill.
 For six years she had had to contend with cancer and more recently a heart condition.
 Jeanne was at peace with letting go of her physical body and moving on.
 She understood that this was not the end but only a step in a much greater journey on which she would have new tasks.
 She has moved on into the light of the spirit world accompanied by your loving thoughts and prayers.

-green times spoke to helen van zyl, chairperson of the biodynamic agricultural association of southern africa:
+The Green Rimes spoke to Helen Van Zyl, chairperson of the biodynamic agricultural association of southern Africa: